Home Guide Links Contact

 Copyright position: Center

 This pin was sold on eBay without any identification or paperwork.
 This pin has a vertical pinback clasp which matches those of known Apollo 9 and 10 examples but has the Sterling hallmark in a different location on the reverse.
-The logical conclusion is that this pin probably comes from either the Apollo 7 or 8 missions. although it's impossible to confirm this without seeing other examples from those flights.
+The logical conclusion is that this pin probably comes dates from slightly earlier, although it's impossible to confirm this without seeing other examples from those flights.

 Description: Silver Snoopy Pin